kemicofa/vast-library/README.md

 <!-- TODO add links to features -->

-- VAST Parser fully yp to date
+- VAST Parser: fully up to date
 - VAST Builder: with an awesome API to create 100% iab valid VAST 2, 3, 4 & 4.1
 - VAST Validation